prabhat0987/Face-Mask-Detection/README.md

 ### Face-Mask-Detection

 Detects whether a person is wearing mask or not.
+Uses covolution neural network for classification.